 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: To screen for possible pathogenic loci in a patient with Gitelman syndrome by high-throughput exome sequencing and to explore the relationship between genotype and phenotype.
-Sequencing showed a novel homozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of SLC12A3 gene, which resulted in a substitution of histidine for arginine at position 816 of the LRP1B protein and caused occurrence of disease.
+Core tip: To screen for possible pathogenic loci in a patient with Gitelman syndrome by high-throughput exome sequencing and to explore the relationship between the genotype and phenotype.
+Sequencing showed a novel heterozygous missense mutation (a G to A transition at nucleotide 2582) in exon 22 of SLC12A3 gene, which resulted in a substitution of histidine for arginine at position 816 of the LRP1B protein and caused the occurrence of disease.

 Wang CL.
 Novel heterozygous missense mutation of SLC12A3 gene in Gitelman syndrome: A case report.
 World J Clin Cases 2019; In press